|

 A figure

-determined by the closing range that is used to calculate gains and losses in futures
+used to calculate gains and losses in futures

 market accounts.
-Settlement prices are used to determine gains, losses, margin calls, and
+Settlement prices are used to

 invoice prices for deliveries.